Our Services > Dental Fillings

 Today, several dental filling materials are available.
 Teeth can be filled with gold; porcelain; silver amalgam (which consists of mercury mixed with silver, tin, zinc, and copper); or tooth-colored, plastic, and glass materials called composite resin fillings.
 The location and extent of the decay, cost of filling material, patients’ insurance coverage, and your dentist’s recommendation assist in determining the type of filling best for you.

-FAQ’s About Fillings
+FAQ’s About Dental Fillings

-Common Questions About Fillings Answered
+Common Questions About Dental Fillings Answered

 Do dental fillings hurt?